 This piece touches on the practical application of Fasted Training (FT), its downfalls, and the potential performance-enhancing benefits.
 It's not a "how-to" guide, but rather a briefing for making your own decisions!

+Let's dig in.
 A stage race can be one of the most telling events of an athlete’s total energy awareness; this is a culmination of fitness, fueling, and planning.
 For one, it requires multiple days in a row of race efforts…whether it be 3 days or 3 weeks.
 If you’ve got the depth to finish and/or perform for multiple days in a row then you’ve got a step up.
 However, if you haven’t got the diligence and preparation in store to keep up with the fueling demands then it can drag your performance down.

 I was fortunate enough to get my hands on the elusive Supersapiens CGM & software for two months.
 During this time, I trained heavily, raced across the county, and analyzed my daily responses to diet.
 The whole process was extremely simple and user-friendly, where I received minute-by-minute updates at my fingertips.